gbv/gndaccess/CONTRIBUTING.md

     $ make release-file

-The build will produce a valid Debian package but fail unless the git repository is clean.
+The build will produce a valid Debian package but should fail if the git repository is not clean.